Structural/structural.github.io/_posts/2014-01-10-after-email.md

 tags: [transparency, email, watercooler]
 ---

 Stripe wants their email to be almost entirely transparent.
-To accomplish this, they have 119 mailing lists, custom-built tool to manage them, and a horde of filters to handle them on the receiving end.
+To accomplish this, they have 119 mailing lists, a custom-built tool to manage them, and a horde of filters to handle them on the receiving end.
 It’s an impressive engineering effort, but their description feels an awful lot like a bunch of work to paper over a kludge.

 * [https://stripe.com/blog/email-transparency](https://stripe.com/blog/email-transparency)
 * [http://blog.alexmaccaw.com/stripes-culture](http://blog.alexmaccaw.com/stripes-culture)